-Promptness is an important character trait that District staff is encouraged to model and help develop in our school's students.
+Promptness is an important character trait that District staff are encouraged to model and help develop in our schools' students.
 At the same time, promptness is the responsibility of each student.
 Students who are late to class show a disregard for both the teacher and their classmates which compromises potential student achievement.

-Elementary students will be counted tardy at 8:00-8:30 a.m. or if they are checked out from 2:30-3:00 p.m.
+Elementary students will be counted tardy from 8:00-8:45 A.M. or if they are checked out between 2:15-3:00 P.M.

-For students who have excessive tardies (more than 18 in a nine-week period) will have to attend after school detention, parents will be responsible for picking up their child or they may have to attend Saturday school, parents will be responsible for transportation of students to and from the school.
-If tardies continue after the 18 per 9 weeks, the school could consider further disciplinary actions.
+For students who have excessive tardies (more than 18 in a nine-week period) will have to attend after school detention, parents will be responsible for picking up their child.
+If the child attends Saturday school, parents are responsible for transportation of students to and from the school.
+If tardies continue after the 18 per nine-weeks, the school can consider further disciplinary actions.
 If there are extenuating circumstances, please contact the principal to discuss the situation.